ZoneIn Privacy Policy

 - RevenueCat.
 RevenueCat provides paywall, offering, purchase, receipt, and customer-info infrastructure.

 - Companion website systems.
-The website tryzonein.com has separate analytics logging through Firebase Analytics for basic visit signals.
+The website tryzonein.com has analytics logging that is separate from the app.

 6. How we use data